Robey-Coleman: Got threats from Saints fans

 "But I ignored them and moved on."

-The 27-year-old Robey-Coleman was the target of New Orleans fans after the now-infamous play during which he was not penalized for his hit on Saints receiver Tommylee Lewis.
-No flag was thrown for pass interference for the helmet-to-helmet nature of the hit -- for which Robey-Coleman was fined $26,739 by the NFL -- possibly altering the outcome of Los Angeles' 26-23 overtime victory.
+The 27-year-old Robey-Coleman was the target of New Orleans fans after the now-infamous play during which he was not penalized for his hit on Saints receiver Tommylee Lewis in the NFC Championship Game.
+No flag was thrown for pass interference or the helmet-to-helmet nature of the hit -- for which Robey-Coleman was fined $26,739 by the NFL -- possibly altering the outcome of Los Angeles' 26-23 overtime victory.

 "I think the play just happened so fast that nobody could really react to it," Robey-Coleman said.
 "He was open and the next minute, he was hit and it was incomplete. ...
 It was just a very fast play that happened and you had to react quick.
 It was going to be incomplete or pass interference, you know what I'm saying?
 It was really up to the ref."